-Unfortunately I’m a sort of purist when it comes to coding.
-Code that is not properly indented, global and local scopes garbled up, obscure naming, counter-intuitive interfaces… all conjures against my ability to read a source and causes headache, acid stomach and buboes.”Unfortunately” I wrote, meaning that’s most unfortunate for the poor souls that have to work with me to whom I should appear as sort of source code taliban.
+Unfortunately, I’m a sort of a purist when it comes to coding.
+Code that is not properly indented, global and local scopes garbled up, obscure naming, counter-intuitive interfaces… all conjure against my ability to read a source and causes a headache, acid stomach, and buboes.
+“Unfortunately,” I wrote, meaning that’s most unfortunate for the poor souls that have to work with me to whom I should appear as sort of source code Taliban.

-Recently my unholy-code-alarm triggered when a colleague – trying unsuccessfully to compile an application produced by a contractor – asked me for advices.
+Recently my unholy-code-alarm triggered when a colleague – trying unsuccessfully to compile an application produced by a contractor – asked me for advice.

-My colleague tried to save the day removing the implementation of the SepticTank destructor so to leave the implementation found in the linked library.
+My colleague tried to save the day by removing the implementation of the SepticTank destructor so as to leave the implementation found in the linked library.

-At the end he had to give up because the code was broken beyond repair and even if it compiled and linked it crashes on launch (not really surprising).
+In the end, he had to give up because the code was broken beyond repair, and even if it compiled and linked it crashes on launch (not really surprising).

 // code removed for your comfort

 // other code removed, again for your comfort